 Mrs J Pearson – Class Teacher and EYFS Lead

 Mrs E Hardwick – Class Teacher

-Our teaching assistants are Mrs Cartwright, Miss Jacobs, Mrs Smith and Mrs Nobbs.
+Our teaching assistants are Mrs Cartwright, Miss Gray, Mrs Smith and Mrs Nobbs.

 Please label all uniform so it can be returned to your child promptly.